-Based on the existing data, octanenitrile does not present a concern for skin sensitization under the current, declared levels of use.
+Based on the existing data and read-across material octanenitrile (CAS # 124-12-9), myristo nitrile does not present a concern for skin sensitization under the current, declared levels of use.

 11.1.4.1.
 Risk assessment.
-Based on the existing data, octanenitrile is not considered a skin sensitizer.
-The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts, 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-Octanenitrile was found to be negative in the in vitro Direct Peptide Reactivity Assay (DPRA), KeratinoSens, and U-SENS test (Natsch, 2013).
-In a Buehler test, octanenitrile did not present reactions indicative of sensitization (RIFM, 1989).
+Limited skin sensitization studies are available for myristo nitrile.
+Based on the existing data and read-across material octanenitrile (CAS # 124-12-9; see Section VI), myristo nitrile does not present a concern for skin sensitization.
+The chemical structure of these materials indicate that they would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+Read-across material octanenitrile was found to be negative in the in vitro Direct Peptide Reactivity Assay (DPRA), KeratinoSens, and U-SENS test (Natsch et al., 2013).
+In guinea pig sensitization studies, no reactions indicative of sensitization were observed with myristo nitrile (RIFM, 1975a; RIFM, 1975d).
+Additionally, in a Buehler test, read-across material octanenitrile did not present reactions indicative of sensitization (RIFM, 1989).
+A human maximization test on 30 subjects with 2% or 1380 μg/cm2 myristo nitrile in petrolatum did not result in sensitization reactions in any of the subjects tested (RIFM, 1982).

-Based on a weight of evidence (WoE) from structural analysis and in vitro and animal studies, octanenitrile does not present a concern for skin sensitization.
+Based on the weight of evidence (WoE) from structural analysis, animal and human studies, and read-across octanenitrile, myristo nitrile does not present a concern for skin sensitization under the current, declared levels of use.